You Suck At Day Trading

 Many traders convince themselves they can predict short-term moves with enough indicators, enough screens, or enough "edge."
 They cannot.

-Another classic mistake: you remember your winners like movie highlights and memory-hole your losers.
+Another classic: you remember your winners like movie highlights and memory-hole your losers.
 That gives you fake confidence and terrible sizing.

 Your brain is built for speed, not market truth.
 It uses shortcuts from past experiences, beliefs, and ego protection.
-That's useful in daily life and dangerous in markets.
+Useful in daily life.
+Dangerous in markets.

 Modern Portfolio Theory is not sexy, and that's exactly why it works.
 The core idea is simple: portfolio construction matters more than hero trades.